Know Your

 Ideal:

 No universal “normal”—context and trend over time matter.
+A single PSA value rarely tells the full story.
+Trends over time and shared decision-making with your doctor are key.
 Discuss baseline testing by age 40–45 if you’re at higher risk (Black men, family history, lifestyle factors).
+If your PSA changes or rises, ask about repeat testing, trends, and whether additional evaluation is needed—rather than reacting to one result.

 Testosterone (Total & Free)